Training For The Future

 Renewing Your Licence

-SafeWork Australia and the South Australian Regulator (SafeWork SA) provides comprehensive information about managing work health and safety risks, and guides on identifying, assessing and controlling hazards.
+SafeWork Australia and the South Australian Regulator (SafeWork SA) provides comprehensive information about managing health and safety, and guides on identifying, assessing and controlling hazards.
 We recommend anyone undertaking projects involving high risk work and plant operations familiarises themselves with these national guidelines and to contact their State safe work authority.

 The risks of working with plant and carrying out High Risk Work are extremely serious and should be treated accordingly.
 The people who work with or near plant are most at risk and worst case scenarios can include structural failure, overturning or collapse of plant, contact or collision of plant or its load with people or other structures and falling objects.